Chems08/SymbolX/README.md

 # SymbolX
-Draft of implementation of exponential moving average and other methods that helps on interpreting different situation based on stock data
+Draft of implementation methods that help to interpret different situation based on stock data